Hurricanes Are Moving More Slowly, Which Means More Damage

 "Hurricane Harvey last year was a real outlier in terms of the amount of rain it dropped," he explains.
 "And the amount of rain it dropped was due, almost entirely, to the fact that it moved so slowly."

-Harvey dumped rain on southeast Texas for more than a week after it made landfall in August 2017.
+Harvey dumped rain on Southeast Texas for more than a week after it made landfall in August 2017.
 As much as 60 inches fell on some parts of the Houston area.
 At least 93 people died as a result of the storm.

 The new research suggests slow-moving tropical storms such as Harvey are becoming more common because of global climate change.
-Climate change is causing the poles get warmer, which in turn affects the atmospheric pressure.
+Climate change is causing the poles to become warmer, which in turn affects the atmospheric pressure.
 There is less and less difference in pressure between the poles and the tropics, and that causes the big currents of wind between the two areas to slow down.

-Storms ride on those currents of wind, kind of like a boat in a stream.
+Storms ride on those currents of wind, like a boat in a stream.
 "The wind itself that carries the tropical cyclone within it is slowing down, and therefore the tropical cyclones are slowing down," Kossin explains.

 "This paper is very timely," says Christina Patricola, a climate scientist at Lawrence Berkeley National Laboratory who was not involved in the research.
 She says people who study hurricanes have traditionally focused on storm frequency and wind speed — but that rainfall is an increasingly important piece of the puzzle.